-This article aims to provide a definitive guide to implementing the SPF, DKIM, and DMARC trio for your organization, and suggest the best practices for doing so.
+This article aims to provide a complete guide to implementing SPF, DKIM, and DMARC for your organization, and suggest the best practices for doing so.
 It is written in hopes that this will clear up confusion about what steps to take to achieve an effective DMARC deployment to secure business email.

 Target audience: brand owners, domain owners, domain administrators, IT administrators, etc. and anyone who wants to prevent attackers from sending malicious emails using their domains.

 If you are eager to find out if your domain is SPF/DKIM/DMARC-compliant, send an email from that domain with any subject/content to

 firstname.lastname@example.org.
 You will get a report on SPF/DKIM/DMARC shortly in your inbox.

 TL;DR: skip to the How to implement DMARC - Step by Step section if you want to get results as quickly as possible.
 You can come back and revisit the details in this DMARC implementation guide later.